tub-rip/eventvision2025/index.md

 ### 1. Eye-tracking

 <p><div style="text-align: justify">
-Overview: Thhis challenge focuses on advancing event-based eye tracking, a key technology for driving innovations in interaction technology, extended reality (XR) and cognitive studies.
+Overview: This challenge focuses on advancing event-based eye tracking, a key technology for driving innovations in interaction technology, extended reality (XR) and cognitive studies.
 While current state-of-the-art devices like Apple's Vision Pro or Meta’s Aria glasses utilize frame-based eye tracking with frame rates from 10 to 100 Hz and latency around 11 ms, there is a pressing need for smoother, faster, and more efficient methods to enhance user experience.
 By leveraging the event-based eye tracking dataset (<a href="https://openaccess.thecvf.com/content/CVPR2024W/AI4Streaming/papers/Wang_Event-Based_Eye_Tracking._AIS_2024_Challenge_Survey_CVPRW_2024_paper.pdf">3ET+ dataset</a>), this challenge offers participants the opportunity to contribute to cutting-edge solutions that push beyond current limitations.
 Top-1-ranking team will get a Meta Quest 3 as the prize (Sponsored by DVsense).
 </div></p>